Pursuing Usability in Video Production with the LUMIX BS1H

-The LUMIX BS1H addresses the diverse needs of a wide range of video productions with an SDI terminal (3G-SDI).
+The LUMIX BS1H addresses the diverse needs of video production with an SDI terminal (3G-SDI).
 Supporting 1080p output, it offers a stable connectivity, compliance with extended cable runs, and external monitoring.
 With support for simultaneous external recording via HDMI output and remote control via USB or LAN tethering, it delivers a wide range of video production capabilities.

 Genlock IN and Timecode IN/OUT

 With multiple camera control and live streaming uses in mind, the LUMIX BS1H offers Genlock IN.
 When used in combination with time code, it enables high-precision editing.
-Synchronizing to the frame based on an externally input signal, GenLock IN allows for perfect synchronization of multiple cameras for live sports and other challenging applications.
+Synchronising to the frame based on an externally input signal, GenLock IN allows for perfect synchronisation of multiple cameras for live sports and other challenging applications.
 Even when using a video switcher, feeds connect seamlessly.
-And time code is embedded directly in the video for high-precision drone shooting and other single-camera shoots.

 Double SD card slot

 Both SD card slots are UHS-II SDXC card compatible.
-Relay Recording allows relays recording between memory cards when the initial card becomes full during recording.
+Relay Recording allows a seamless switch between memory cards when the initial SD card is full.
 Backup Recording allows the same data to be recorded to both cards at the same time.
 Allocation Record mode allows you to specify the card slot to be used for recording still photographs and video.*

 *Still image shooting is available only when using the LUMIX Tether for Multicam software.